 Cambridge, MA 02139-4210

 You can receive mail by using your room key to open your mailbox located in the front lobby, to the right of the front desk.
 If you receive a large package, a slip will be placed in your mailbox, which you can bring to the front desk to claim your package.
+Please note that packages can be collected any day of the week but only between the hours of 8am and midnight.

 The Warehouse is on the MIT wireless network.
 Your room also has wired ports for a more reliable internet connection - just plug in with an Ethernet cable and follow the instructions in your browser to register your computer.
 A lot of MIT websites will require that you use an MIT certificate, which you can get from MIT IS&T.